sjarosz/tiffin/AI_CHAT_SETUP.md

 # AI Chat Setup Guide for Tiffin

-This guide explains how to complete the AI chat integration in your Tiffin app.
-The basic infrastructure has been added, but you need to add a local LLM package dependency and activate the real LLM functionality.
+This guide explains how to complete the AI chat integration in your Tiffin app using **Kuzco** for local LLM functionality.

 ## Overview